JHAhmed/cloudcam/README.md

 ## Usage

 - **Take a Photo:** Click the "Click Photo" button on the main page.
-- **Save to Cloud:** After taking a photo, click "Save Photo" to upload to Supabase.
+- **Save to Cloud:** After taking a photo, click "Save Photo" to upload to Cloudflare R2.
 - **View Gallery:** Access your saved images via the "View Photos" button.
 - **Install as PWA:** Use the install prompt or browser menu to add CloudCam to your device.